TRAINING WORKSHOP

 She is a mum of two teenagers and has spent over two decades helping the world's best-known companies communicate complex information on topics ranging from climate change to human rights.

-Beth's lived experience is that she self-harmed as a university student and was prescribed antidepressants.
-She talks sensitively and professionally about this experience, with the training she delivers reflecting the understanding she wishes she could had been given.
+Beth shares her lived experience of self-harm as a university student sensitively and professionally, with the training she delivers reflecting what she has learnt since and the understanding she wishes she could have been given then.